Vintage postcard [*you'll see plenty of cholla, prickly pear, and yucca]

 Pecos soundscape.
 Did you know there are many sounds from America's other national parks that you might also hear at Pecos National Historical Park?
 Here are some of them: bald eagle; northern flicker; American robin; thunder; white-crowned sparrow; water; common raven; cannon; and, with luck, rain.
 With even better luck, you won't hear this or this!
 Go to this Understanding Sound link to learn more about soundscapes in national parks.

 Junior Ranger Program.
 Free Junior Ranger booklets are available at the Visitor Center.
 Filled with fun activities, these books reveal the wonders of Pecos to kids and parents alike.
 By completing five or more exercises, participants earn a "Pecos Junior Ranger" badge.
-Activities are designed for ages 6 to 12, but anyone is welcome to participate.
+Activities are designed for ages 6 to 12, but anyone is welcome to take part.
+We also participate in the Santa Fe Trail Junior Ranger program and the Junior Wagon Master program.

 Web Rangers.
 You can also work on being a kid Ranger at school or home by exploring the NPS Web Ranger site, where there are engaging games and fun programs to help you learn all about your National Parks.
 For instance, click here to learn all about learning to tell time with tree rings (dendrochronology).
 Or how about telling a story with rock art?
 For our younger Web Rangers, how about picking out the thing that's not like the others?
 And how would you like to learn about National Park Service Park Ranger uniforms...this one sounds easier than it is!